DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/12/15
+- Added warning on AFK screen if device time is incorrect, as incorrect device time can often cause many display issue
 - Added popup for incorrect time
 - some bug fixes
 - Added new bot prevention mesure